cga-harvard/Hypermap-Registry/docs/installation.md

 ## Docker Installation

-Easiest way to have an HHypermap instance up and running is to use Docker.
+You can have an Hypermap Registry instance up and running using Docker.

+Install Docker and Docker Compose:

 ```
 wget https://get.docker.com/builds/Linux/x86_64/docker-latest.tgz